sophiarubens/sophiarubens/README.md

-- 👋 Hi, I’m @sophiarubens
-- 👀 I’m interested in cosmology, plasma, and particles.
+- cosmology, plasma, particles, AGNs
-- 🌱 I’m currently learning Fortran and Python.
-- 📫 You can reach me via gmail.
+- C, Python, MATLAB, Fortran, Mathematica

 <!---
 sophiarubens/sophiarubens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.